openstudioproject/openstudio_docs/system_requirements.rst

 *pip install -r requirements.txt*

 requirements.txt is found in the root of the OpenStudio application folder.
 Using a virtual environment is highly recommended.
-Virtualenvwrapper is  abig help when managing your virtual envs. https://virtualenvwrapper.readthedocs.io/en/latest/
+Virtualenvwrapper is a big help when managing your virtual envs. https://virtualenvwrapper.readthedocs.io/en/latest/

 **Python Modules v2019.01 and later**